2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

 - Electric Range: 21 miles

-- Why It’s Great: Sharp styling and a sporty drive.
+- Why It’s Great: Sharp styling with a sporty demeanor

-- Why It Falls Short: Smaller electric range and not as powerful.
+- Why It Falls Short: Less electric range, not as powerful

 -